Federal Police (Belgium): The directorates of the DGA

 The Road Police has approximately 1000 officers who monitor traffic on the major highways.

 The Waterway Police regulates ship navigation on inland waterways and on the North Sea.

 The Railway Police is divided into five divisions and its 470 officers patrol the railways and stations to prevent crime and damage to rail property.

 The Directorate of the aviation police maintains security at Brussels International Airport and at five regional airports.
 Finally, the immigration and border protection police is responsible for manning border crossing points and controlling immigration.

 The Directorate of air support offers specialized support to the police such as event management (traffic jams, plane crashes, crowds, sporting events, etc.).
 The group's five helicopters and two planes also search for missing people, suspects, clandestine laboratories, etc. The protection of VIPs and the transport of funds is also part of the mission.
+Some of their activities were documents in the series 101 Unité Aérienne.

 The Directorate of canine support has 35 dog teams.
 Some dogs are trained to detect drugs, human remains, hormones or fire accelerants.
 About a third are tracker dogs trained to find or identify living people.
 These teams are often deployed to earthquake areas to locate people trapped in collapsed buildings.
 The federal police's explosive detector dogs are attached to the CGSU special units.